Baglecake/Local-DDx/v8/README.md

 Additionally, this version implements a unified dual instance approach, loading each llm simultaneously.
 This refinement significantly improves speed of execution, while also enabling batched execution (See below).

+**v8**

+-> v8_2_dual_qwen: This setup deploys synchronous dual Qwen2.5 models to power its agents.

+-> v8_2_llama_qwen: This setup deploys synchronus llama3 and Qwen2.5 models to power its agents.

+-> ddx_results_analyzer.py: This script contains metric normalization analysis to interpret the outputs of the LDDx in comparison to industry and academic benchamrks.
+It serves as a translator between novel and traditional metrics.
+Use to interpret results.
+See the "Reports" directory for batched analyses and individual case reports.

 ## Core Framework Review

 **Multi-Model Conservative vs Innovative Reasoning**: The system employs two different LLMs with distinct temperature settings to create specialists with fundamentally different cognitive approaches: